-What a one-second advantage can mean to you
+What can a one-second advantage mean to your fleet drivers?

 Studies have shown that it takes the average driver from one-half to three-quarters of a second to perceive a need to hit the brakes, and another three-quarters of a second to move your foot from the gas to the brake pedal.
 Everybody’s reaction times are different, but that’s up to a full one-and-a-half seconds between when you first start to realize you’re in trouble and before you even start to slow down.

 This is fundamental – there’s no changing human physiology.
 But let’s look how that affects your ability to stop your car.

 The table below shows the distances it takes an average car to come to a stop on dry pavement from different speeds, including the distance traveled for just one second of perception and reaction time:

 |Speed||Perception/Reaction Distance||Braking Distance||Overal Stopping Distance||Equal to Approx Number of Car Lengths (@15 feet)|

 |40 mph||59 feet||80 feet||139 feet||9|

 |70 mph||103 feet||245 feet||348 feet||23|

 Notice that when you double your speed – say, from 30 mph to 60, or 40 to 80 – your total stopping distance more than doubles: it triples!